crashr/open-adapter/README.md

 ```
 ## Caveats

 1. It is possiblbe to use this for example with Open-WebUI.
 When you create a new chat, a new chat ID will be generated and used.
 But if you switch back to a previous chat, the new chat ID is still valid.
 This is due to the architecture of how Flowise works.
-A solution for this doesn't exist by now.
+A solution for this doesn't exist yet.
+2. No multi user.
+3. No security.
+4. No authentication.